4teamwork/ftw.inflator/README.rst

 When installing a Plone site with the default add-site view, the language is set in the ``Products.CMFPlone:plone-content``, which also creates example content.
-This makes it hard to not create example content but setup the language correctly.
+This makes it hard to setup the language without creating the example content.

 To solve this issue ``ftw.inflator`` provides a ``ftw.inflator:setup-language`` generic setup profile, meant to be used while setting up a bundle.
 You can add it to the list of bundle profiles.
+This sets the language of the Plone site to the one selected in the setup wizard.
 Using it as a dependency (in ``metadata.xml``) is not recommended, since it is not meant to be used on a existing plone site.